End knife violence

 Can a false ID be used to purchase a knife?

-Under the legislation, any young person attempting purchase these items using a false identification could be charged with an offence.
+Under the legislation, any young person attempting to purchase these items using a false identification could be charged with an offence.

 How is advertising of knives affected?